Jieiku/abridge/README.md

 Abridge is a fast and lightweight Zola theme using semantic html, only ~6kb css before the svg icons and syntax highlighting css, no mandatory JS[*](https://github.com/Jieiku/abridge#contributing-and-philosophy), and perfect [Lighthouse](https://pagespeed.web.dev/report?url=abridge.netlify.app), [YellowLabTools](https://yellowlab.tools/), and [Observatory](https://observatory.mozilla.org/analyze/abridge.netlify.app) scores.

-There is also [Abridge-minimal](https://github.com/jieiku/abridge.css) Theme which is used to showcase the [abridge.css framework](https://github.com/Jieiku/abridge.css/tree/master/dist)

 Here is a [Zola Themes Benchmarks](https://github.com/Jieiku/zola-themes-benchmarks/blob/main/README.md) Page.

 Maintenance of this project is made possible by all the <a href="https://github.com/Jieiku/abridge/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/Jieiku">sponsors</a>.
 If you'd like to sponsor this project and have your avatar or company logo appear below <a href="https://github.com/sponsors/Jieiku">click here</a>. 💖